Terms and conditions

 - Transfer to another institution following unexpected closure of a course or programme after it has started

-In the unforeseen event of the College being unable to teach out a validated course, a contingency plan is in place with the validating university which will deliver the course at no additional cost to students registered on the course.
+In the unforeseen event of the College being unable to teach out a validated course, a contingency plan is in place.
 In the event that students transfer to an alternative institution to complete the course, the corresponding sum of tuition fees will be refunded.
 In this case, the students will be responsible for the arrangements with the alternative institution.
 If students are in receipt of a bursary from a sponsor they must make their own arrangements with that sponsor.

 - Payment of travel costs due to the unexpected relocation to an alternative site.